pyca/pynacl/docs/secret.rst

         :param bytes plaintext: The plaintext message to encrypt.
         :param bytes nonce: The nonce to use in the encryption.
-        :param encoder:  A class that is able to decode the ciphertext.
+        :param ciphertext_encoder: The encoder to use to encode the ciphertext.
+        :param nonce_encoder: The encoder to use to encode the nonce.

         :return: An instance of :class:`~nacl.utils.EncryptedMessage`.